Australian cricket team in the West Indies in 1983–84: Criticism of Kim Hughes

+Peter McFarline wrote "a good tour as batsman and captain in the next 90 days should silence his detractors for some time to come."
+Dean Jones later recalled:

 It was an awful time to play for Australia.
 Greg Chappell, Rod Marsh and Dennis Lillee had just retired from Test cricket and South African cricket officials, like Dr Ali Bacher, were lingering around trying to induce players to play in South Africa on an unauthorised tour.
 I was the first player to reject Bacher's $200,000 tax-free offer and my teammates hated me for it.
 Players had their own agendas.
 Our team culture was pathetic and most players were very selfish.

-Tour

 Hughes was upbeat at the beginning of the tour:

 We are not going to win Tests against their pace attack by just playing shots – we must physically defend our wickets right from one to 11.
 The experienced ones know the need – and newcomers like Steve Smith and Dean Jones have learned quickly.
 You only have to recall Dean Jones, without a helmet, advancing down the wicket to confront Michael Holding to see the spirit in the side...
 A big factor is that I think we are a fitter line-up than the Windies after their Australian tour.
 And how much longer can Clive Lloyd keep going too?...
 We go as underdogs – I think that's an advantage...
 We haven't won a series overseas since 1975 and this is a tough challenge for us.
 But there is no doubting the cricket ability in the squad – but we must cope with conditions arising out of living away from home.
 They know they have to consider a total of 350 to 400 runs every time we go to the crease.